abelardopardo/ontask_b/docs_src/Tutorial/Tasks/data_upload.rst

 - Create a new workflow, introduce name and description or

-- Open an existing workflow without data, click in the button with name *Manage table data* and then in the *Data Upload/Merge* link.
+- Open an existing workflow without data, click on the button with name *Manage table data* and then in the *Data Upload/Merge* link.

 The following page allows you to upload data from several sources: